pamelaiskra/Daily_to_hourly/README.md

 # Daily_to_hourly
-Codes to process daily data into hourly, or to extract a subset for a larger dataset
+Codes to process daily PET data into hourly